Becoming a National Energy Foundation Trustee

 Andrew is a founder and Managing Director of Sustainable Venture Development Partners (Sustainable Ventures).
 Sustainable Ventures works with investors, entrepreneurial managers and corporate sector partners to originate, build and grow low-carbon businesses.

-Andrew has been behind the launch of 13 low-carbon ventures over the last nine years, which have attracted over £250m in equity commitments from investors, corporates and the UK Government.
+Andrew has been behind the launch of over 15 low-carbon ventures, which have attracted over £250m in equity commitments from investors, corporates and the UK Government.
 These include: E-Car Club, the UK’s first all-electric pay-per-hour car club; Sustainable Home Survey, the first Community Interest Company to be certified as a Green Deal Assessor Organisation; and Powervault, which is seeking to disrupt the domestic electricity storage industry.
 Prior to establishing Sustainable Ventures, Andrew had over 15 years' experience in the energy and climate change sector; including roles with Esso, Bain & Co, ADL and as Managing Director of Carbon Trust Enterprises.